matiasfeldtekal/MemorablebackendTechTest/README.md

 ## The task
-We propose to develop a few endpoints that interact with a mock database containing these assets.
+We propose to develop a few endpoints that interact with a database containing these assets.

 The endpoints are as follows:
 - An endpoint to create assets with scores.